Benefits Overpayment - Will I have to repay the overpayment?

 Please note: Your duty to report changes of circumstances is set out in the letters awarding benefit to you.
 If, for some reason, you were not notified of your obligations, an overpayment may not be recoverable.

-For example, if you are visually impaired and asked the Department for Work and Pensions (DWP) to provide letters and leaflets about your benefits in large print but you only ever received letters in ordinary text.
+For example, if you are visually impaired and asked the Government department that is responsible for employment and welfare.
+See full definition to provide letters and leaflets about your benefits in large print but you only ever received letters in ordinary text.
 You may be able to argue you were not properly notified of your obligations to report specific changes of circumstances.

 Will I always have to repay if I misrepresented or failed to disclose?